andrewhosgood/jquery.a11y/README.md

 The extension was created to enable a universal experience on various screen readers and devices, specifically between iPad+safari+voiceover and windows+ie+JAWS and NVDA.
 It was made to facilitate a better user experience with regards to web navigation, interaction and content.

-This plugin can be considered an accessibility boiler-plate for a web application.
-I will help provide the right focus to a screen reader's cursor for controls, content and enable you to create interaction description blocks.
+This plugin can be considered an accessibility boiler-plate for a web application's accessibility needs.
+This plugin will help provide the right focus to a screen reader's cursor for controls and content whilst also enabling you to create screen readable interaction descriptions.

 ##Installation